juliancwirko/horizon-react-webpack-boilerplate/README.md

 1. You need Node 4.4 or higher
 2. Install RethinkDB here's how: [http://rethinkdb.com/docs/install/](http://rethinkdb.com/docs/install/)
-3. Install Horizon from Npm: `npm install -g horizon`
+3. Install Horizon from Npm: `npm install -g horizon@2.0.0-beta-5`(we use Horizon 2 here)
 4. Git clone this repo
 5. Go to the project folder: `cd horizon-react-webpack-boilerplate`
 6. Install all Npm dependencies: `npm install`